-&lt;sup>2 This legislation is still in effect in Tanzania (Mesaki, 2009)
+This legislation is still in effect in Tanzania (Mesaki 2009).

-&lt;sup>3 Additional reasons for distrust are due to economic competition in the world of indigenous medicine that came along with liberalization and the requirement of cost-sharing after the IMF imposed structural adjustment programs in the 1980s.
+Additional reasons for distrust are due to economic competition in the world of indigenous medicine that came along with liberalization and the requirement of cost-sharing after the IMF imposed structural adjustment programs in the 1980s.
 To make profits, unscrupulous and untrained healers began to offer 'cures' for HIV/AIDS, and many feared that the natural medicines they used would be stolen by outsiders and turned into expensive pharmaceuticals that they would not benefit from and which Tanzanian patients themselves would ultimately not be able to afford.
-Indeed, Tanzanian Artemisia, which is a natural remedy for malaria, is already being manufactured in China, regulated by the Tanzanian Food and Drug Administration, and patented by the Tanzania Patent Office (McMillen 2008b).
+Indeed, Tanzanian Artemisia, which is a natural remedy for malaria, is already being manufactured in China, regulated by the Tanzanian Food and Drug Administration, and patented by the Tanzania Patent Office (Langwick 2011).